Hand, Foot, and Mouth Disease

 Your healthcare provider may recommend tips to relieve your child’s discomfort:

 - Give your child over-the-counter pain relievers to treat fever and sore throat.
 These could include acetaminophen (brand name: Tylenol) or ibuprofen (1 brand name: Advil).
 Check the back of the box or consult a healthcare provider on dosage.
 Do not give a child under age 18 aspirin for pain.
 Aspirin has been linked to Reye’s syndrome, a rare but serious condition that can be deadly without early treatment.
+Sore throat pain also can be relieved by gargling salt water (combine ½ teaspoon salt with 1 glass of warm water and stir).

 - Make sure your child is getting plenty of fluids.
 If your child has sores in their mouth, offer cold, bland liquids such as milk or water.
 Do not give fruit juice because it will sting